Driving on Autobahn

 A671: Mainz-Wiesbaden in both directions from the Mainbrücke bei Hochheim to the junction with A66

 A7: north of Kassel-Nord crosses the Ellenbachstraße on the highway.
-From this bridge to the border of state of Lower Saxony is no speed limit.
+From this bridge to the border of the state of Lower Saxony is no speed limit.

 A71: between intersection Südharz and intersection Erfurt-Nord